iivanoo/covid-apps-observer/data/data_us/reports/resources/co.twenty.stop.spread___1.4.7/report.md

 > This app tells you to get tested for COVID if you have one symptom.
 Sometimes people have body aches because they did a hard work out.
 Sometimes people get a sore throat because they are too much sugar.
 There are other reasons to have some of these symptoms.<br> :date: __2020-09-28 22:17:10__

-> Does not show the areas of covid on map.
-Shows absolutely nothing on the map.<br> :date: __2020-09-04 18:37:29__

-> I suppose i don't hate it for its functionality.
-But i do hate how I'm forced to use it, and every time I work out it says i need to get tested because I'm sore and I have to show these results to employers/professors.<br> :date: __2020-09-01 17:56:32__

-> Digital contact tracing turned off?
-This is the apps main feature.
-I can find mom way to turn it back on.
-Very frustrating.<br> :date: __2020-08-29 15:34:43__

-> The app has killed my battery.
-It seems like it could be useful, but an app on a dead phone can only do so much.<br> :date: __2020-07-29 23:11:19__

-> It's Draining my battery at 45% usage over my other apps and I only use it briefly for one moment of the day.
-Plus the state of utah isn't using the tracking feature.
-Please update the app.<br> :date: __2020-07-29 14:47:28__

 #### 1-star reviews